allam-a/allam-a.github.io/_pages/about.md

 I am interested in acoustic waves for a broad set of applications: Down from a few Hz in duct networks and mufflers up to 10s of MHz for ultrasonic imaging and ultrasonic power transfer.

-I come from a mechatronics background, so I have a good grasp of programming, electronics, and mechanical design.
+I am a mechatronics engineer by training, so I have a good grasp of programming, electronics, and mechanical design.
 I plan to use this knowledge to communicate with scientists and engineers from different backgrounds, to coordinate interdisciplinary work on different levels.